Nocturnal Animals: Filming

 Principal photography began in Los Angeles on October 5, 2015.
 The final scene in the Japanese restaurant was filmed in the main building of the Yamashiro Historic District.
 Filming wrapped on December 5, 2015.

-Release
+Release and reception

 Nocturnal Animals had its world premiere at the 73rd Venice International Film Festival on September 2, 2016, where it won the Grand Jury Prize.
 The film also screened at the Toronto International Film Festival on September 9, 2016, and at the BFI London Film Festival on October 14, 2016.

 The film was released in the United States on November 18, 2016.

-Reception

 Box office

 Nocturnal Animals grossed $10.7 million in the United States and Canada and $21.7 million in other countries for a worldwide total of $32.4 million.

 The film had its North American wide release on December 9, 2016, and was projected to open to $3–5 million.
 It ended up grossing $3.2 million, finishing 7th at the box office.